Skip to main content

 Fiber availability in Morgantown concentrates in Suncrest, parts of downtown, and newer developments, with Frontier Fiber expanding to serve WVU's growing research infrastructure needs.
 Cable providers Xfinity and Spectrum serve most established neighborhoods including South Park, Evansdale, and Sabraton with reliable speeds that handle typical household and student requirements.
 The city's Appalachian terrain can challenge infrastructure deployment, though urban areas generally enjoy robust wired connectivity.

 Morgantown's rental market, heavily influenced by university housing cycles, makes flexible no-contract plans particularly attractive.
 Students in Star City and Westover prioritize affordable, contract-free options that align with nine-month academic leases.
-As WVU expands its research programs and hybrid learning models, demand grows for reliable mid-to-high tier speeds in the 300-1000 Mbps range, particularly in graduate student housing and research facilities near campus.
+As WVU expands its research programs.
+Hybrid learning models, demand grows for reliable mid-to-high tier speeds in the 300-1000 Mbps range, particularly in graduate student housing and research facilities near campus.

 Frequently Asked Questions